jhsu/githooks/README.markdown

 * Bro - add ", bro" to the end of git commit messages (depends on sed)
 * Cowsay - cowsay commit messages (depends on cowsay)
 * Fakecommit - "wait... didn't I just commit?"
+* Iamyou - pre and post-commit hooks that changes your name to a random author
 * Whatthecommit - prepends commit message with a nice commit message from whatthecommit.com (depends on curl)